How to Create a Believable Mom for YA

-In honor of Mother’s Day (a day late because my internet service bailed on me), I thought I’d share some thoughts about my process in creating a mom character in a young adult fantasy series that is believable and important to the plot.
+In honor of Mother’s Day, I thought I’d share some thoughts about my process in creating a mom character in a young adult fantasy series that is believable and important to the plot.

 Meet Natalie Sawfeather, the mom in my Juniper Sawfeather Novels trilogy.
 When reviews for Cry of the Sea (the first book in the trilogy) started coming in, I noticed there was not a lot of love for this pushy, demanding, impatient environmental lawyer.

 “I wasn't fond of Juniper's mother, she was pretty over bearing and didn't have many redeeming qualities.”
 I Loves 2 Read

 “The mom sounded a bit fake to me who really wants glory and not just this cause she was fighting for.
 Then at the end she suddenly became a very dear mom who's very supportive of her daughter.”
 Versus the Writer